More than 2,000 students, teachers and staff quarantined in several schools - Local News 8

 In Georgia’s Cherokee County School District, more than 1,100 students, teachers and staff members are under quarantine after Covid-19 cases were reported.
 The district began in-person learning August 3, and as of Tuesday reported 59 positive cases.
 The two-week quarantine period has impacted more than a dozen schools.

 “It doesn’t sound like this was a successful reopening,” former Georgia teacher Miranda Wicker told CNN’s Don Lemon Wednesday night.
-Wicker has been speaking with teachers in the district who say they’ve asked for safety precautions such as mask requirements, but the district has yet to enforce a mandate.
-It is up to individual schools to do so.
+Wicker has been speaking with teachers in the district who say they’ve asked for safety precautions such as mask requirements.
+While the county school district’s superintendent encouraged mask use when social distancing isn’t possible in a statement on Tuesday, no mandate has been enforced.

+Another Cherokee County school will temporarily end in-person learning after more than a quarter of its students were quarantined and 25 people at the school tested positive for Covid-19, according to a letter sent to parents this past weekend from the school district and obtained by CNN’s Nick Valencia.

+“Over this weekend, the number of positive cases at Creekview High School has increased to a total of 25, with 500 of its 1,800 in-person students now under precautionary quarantine, and additional tests pending that would significantly increase the quarantine total,” the letter said.

 And in nearby Gwinnett County, the state’s largest school district had to quarantine staff before their doors even opened.
 At least 263 employees are in quarantine after 28 confirmed cases as of August 5.
 School began virtually in Gwinnett County on Wednesday.

-Note: Correction: This story has been updated to clarify individual schools in Cherokee County do not have the authority to enforce a mask mandate.